Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (a) Criminal records?

 Federal law does not prohibit employers from asking about applicants’ criminal history.
-However, state and local laws may prohibit or regulate such checks.
-Also, federal equal employment opportunity laws prohibit employers from discriminating when they use criminal history information.
-Using criminal history information to make employment decisions may violate Title VII of the Civil Rights Act of 1964.
+However, state and local laws may prohibit or regulate such checks and so-called “Ban the Box” legislation has been enacted to prohibit employers from including, on an initial employment application, a box that applicants must check if they have a prior criminal conviction.
+Also, federal equal employment opportunity laws prohibit employers from discriminating when they use criminal history information —that is, an individual cannot be completely prohibited from employment because of an unrelated minor criminal offense in the distant past.
+Using criminal history information to make employment decisions may violate Title VII of the Civil Rights Act 1964.

 (b) Medical history?